-As the oldest domestic violence agency in the county and the third oldest in the nation, WTLC has been helping individuals and families escape the depths of domestic violence and exploitation since 1976.
-While our work with survivors is plentiful and rewarding, we also recognize that working exclusively with survivors (and children) means we are only serving about half the population involved in domestic violence situations.
-The truth is, there is a whole group of people involved in domestic violence that often do not find the support they need to help end the cycle of abuse: the person who caused harm.
+As the oldest domestic violence agency in the county and the third oldest in the nation, WTLC has been helping individuals and families escape the depths of violence and exploitation since 1976.
+While our work with survivors is plentiful and rewarding, we also recognize that working exclusively with survivors (and children) means we are only serving about half the population involved in violent situations.
+The truth is, there is a whole group of people involved in intimate violence that often do not find the support they need to help end the cycle of abuse: the person who caused harm.

 We recognize people who cause harm also need support and rehabilitation.
 Very often, people who cause harm are themselves survivors of abuse and violence from a very young age.
 Being a victim of violence in the home as a child and as an adolescent is a traumatic experience that shapes the way we view ourselves, the ways we view the world, the ways we view relationships, and the ways we interact with people in those relationships.